mkudija/mkudija.github.io/notes/_md/SQL Code Snippets.md

 If you run the query with `EXPLAIN` on top it will give you the query plan and how costly each step is.

 ### Pivot Table
-You can pivot, but you need to manually specify the column values:
+You can pivot, but you need to manually specify the column names:
 ```SQL
 WITH pre AS (
     SELECT state